MohamadGouse547/example-voting-app/README.md

 7) Docker
 8) Docker Pipeline Step

-After installing these plugins, you may need to configure them.This typically involves setting up credentials, configuring paths, and specifying options in Jenkins global configuration or individual job configurations.
+After installing these plugins, you may need to configure them.
+This typically involves setting up credentials, configuring paths, and specifying options in Jenkins global configuration or individual job configurations.
 Each plugin usually comes with its own set of documentation to guide you through the configuration process.
-After configuring the above plugins I will now breif you about pipeline stages: There are 13/14 stages in an production pipeline which will be:
+After configuring the above plugins I will now brief you about pipeline stages: There are 13/14 stages in a production pipeline which will be:
 1) Git Checkout:

 This stage will pull the repo.